-Known for his naturalistic planting using perennial plants and grasses and incorporating native trees, Dan Pearson is a leading landscape designer, horticulturalist, writer, gardener and advocate of respect for the environment.
-He is garden adviser to the National Trust at Sissinghurst Castle, Kent, and his book on his designs for the 600-acre Tokachi Millennium Forest in Japan will be published this year.
+Known for his naturalistic planting using perennial plants and grasses and incorporating native trees, Dan Pearson is a leading landscape designer, horticulturalist, writer and advocate of respect for the environment.
+He is garden adviser to the National Trust at Sissinghurst Castle, Kent, and his book on his designs for the 600-acre Tokachi Millennium Forest in Japan was published last year.

 020–7928 3800; www.danpearsonstudio.com